Insecurity: El-Rufai calls for inter-agency cooperation

 ‘’But it is also very important to ensure that prompt and coordinated action becomes the default response of the Armed Forces and the Police to the profusion of actionable intelligence that is already available,’’ he added.

-El-Rufai said that the governors of the North west and Niger state appreciated the salient fact of inter-state cooperation as far back as 2015.
+El Rufai said that the governors of the North west states and Niger state appreciated the salient fact of inter-state cooperation as far back as 2015.

 ‘’They came together to fund simultaneous operations by the federal military and security agencies across the largely ungoverned Kamuku-Kuyambana forest swathes that straddle about seven of our states up to Dajin Rugu.